 Road bike enthusiasts do not purchase their machines because they’ve suddenly decided to lean forward on a piece of equipment approximately 6 inches wide dress like a spandex Warrior.
 People buy their highly sophisticated road bikes for a particular purpose, whether it is racing, pleasure commuting, outdoor Fitness.

 In order to select the best road bike you possibly can, you need to assess your cycling desires and get fitted to your bike.
-There are several types of road bikes, and each part of each of these road bikes is a precision-configured piece of a mastermind fitness puzzle.
+There are several types of road bicycles, and each part of each of these road bikes is a precision-configured piece of a mastermind fitness puzzle.
 If the frame and tires are tall, and you’re short, you won’t match for a comfortable ride.
 The parts of the bike need to match you like a perfectly made jigsaw puzzle, and we are here to help you figure out how the puzzle pieces go.

 There is no single best bike for road cycling out there – Every rider in the world has customized their bike to match their body and their cycling needs.